-Must-Have Beach Essentials For Toddlers
+Beach Packing List For Toddlers

 Now, if you are traveling for a beach vacation, it’s not possible to take all of these things.
-We have a beach vacation in Florida coming up and the house we are renting provides many beach essentials.
+We have a family vacation in Florida coming up and the house we are renting provides many beach essentials.

 If you’re renting a house, make sure to ask what is included!

-A Beach Cart
+A Beach Wagon or Beach Cart

 Once my children are older, I definitely plan on having them help carry things.
 However, while they are still so little, I need to be able to get it all onto the beach by myself.

-Mesh Beach Bag
+Mesh Beach Bag for Toys